jncraton/web-apps-cpsc2330/readme.md

 Course Catalog Description
 --------------------------

-An introduction to concepts in the field of computer science, the skills of computational thinking, and the craft of computer programming.
-Topics include a survey of problem-solving and algorithm development, data types and variables, collections, control-of-flow structures, methods and parameters, file processing, and objects.
-Emphasis is placed on effective testing and debugging, and an introduction to the command line environment is presented.
+Introduces students to a broad range of web application software development tools and technologies.
+Includes coverage of HTML 5, CSS, and JavaScript.
+Topics include client and server side web page development, the creation of asynchronous web applications, database access and MVC software design.

 Required Resources
 ------------------